 Threat and Error Management

-We are currently examining what types of knowledge affect an operator's
+We examined what types of knowledge affect an operator's

 ability to react to abnormal or threatening events while operating a

 complex system.
-The goal of the current research is to determine
+The goal of the research was to determine

 whether a greater focus in training on the conceptual understanding of

-threatening events will lead to an improvement in flight crew
+threatening events would lead to an improvement in flight crew

 performance, especially in threat management.

-Our research lab is involved in a multiyear project sponsored by the
+Our research lab was involved in a multiyear project sponsored by the